rockberte/SmartThings/README.md

 In addition it supports the "Health Check" capability by reading the devices version information every 8 hours to ensure the device isn't shown OFFLINE.

 ### POPP and Devolo Thermostatic Radiator Valve
 Device handler for the POPP Thermostatic Radiator Valve POPE010101 or the Devolo Thermostatic Radiator Valve.
-Both devices are based on the Danfoss LC-13 thermostatic radiator valve and additionaly reports the temperature they measure.
+Both devices are based on the Danfoss LC-13 thermostatic radiator valve.
+They in addition report the measured temperature.

-It supports the main capabilities of the TRVs which are "Thermostat Heating Setpoint", "Battery" and "Temperature Measurement".
+The device handler supports the main capabilities of the TRVs which are "Thermostat Heating Setpoint", "Battery" and "Temperature Measurement".
 In addition it provides a quick ON/OFF feature based on the "Switch" capability.

 This is a battery device that does not support FLIRS and therefore wakes up periodically.
-The device handler ensures that all changed settings are sent to the device after it woke up and performs the necessary handshake to avoid the "E5" error.
+The device handler allows to configure the wake up interval (default is 5 minutes).
+It ensures that all changed settings are sent to the device after it woke up and performs the necessary handshake to avoid the "E5" error.